-Emergency Response Plans (ERP) plans are general action plans to tackle emergencies that may occur within a construction site.
+Emergency Response Plans (ERP) plans are general action plans to tackle emergencies that may occur within a construction site and adjacent communities.
 This will enable lives to be protected and damage to be kept to a minimum in an emergency at the construction site.
 Contingency plans also serve as a guide to the workers at the construction site to respond to emergencies in an orderly and effective manner.
-The ERP will be compliant with relevant IFC EHS Guidelines, including "Community Health & Safety" (i.e. the potential risks to the communities of an emergency situation will be specifically addressed and mitigated in the plan)
+The ERP will be compliant with relevant IFC EHS Guidelines, including "Community Health & Safety"